tienpham93/AutoAgent/README.md

 ## 🏃 Usage

-The process is split into Execution (Agents 1 & 2) and Evaluation (Agent 3).
+The process is split into Execution, Evaluation, Inspection, and Reporting.

 ### 1. Run Extraction & Execution
 This script runs the `ExtractorAgent` to parse tests and immediately triggers the `AutoAgent` to run them.